-Born and raised in Paris to a French-Polish father and French-North African mother, one of Rémy Rotenier's grandfathers designed lingerie and his father and uncle owned their own firm designing and manufacturing custom leather and fur outerwear in Paris.
+Born and raised in Paris, one of Rémy Rotenier's grandfathers designed lingerie and his father and uncle owned their own firm designing and manufacturing custom leather and fur outerwear in Paris.
 Rémy received his bachelors degree in jewelry design from the French jeweler’s union BJOP Formation at the Écoles de la Rue du Louvre, and received a graduate degree in gemology from the National Institute of Gemology in Paris.
 In New York he received a certificate in diamond grading from the Gemological Institute of America.

 Building on his classical European training, the stones worn by his grandmother and her friends, and his understanding of the qualities and characteristics of stones, in 2013 he introduced a proprietary design for transparent cut stones, the "Rémy CutTM."
 With enhanced sparkle, inspired by the old European, or "Miner's Cut," the "Rémy CutTM" has been a popular feature of the "Rémy Rotenier for Bella Luce" collection at Jewelry Television.
 These new designs for faceted stones will soon be available to jewelers everywhere through a major gemstone supplier.